wp-plugins/smart-variations-images/readme.txt

 4. Lens Zoom in action (activate it in WooCommerce > Configuration > Products Tab > Smart Variations Images)

 == Changelog ==

+= 1.2.1 =
+* Bug fixed, if user has multiple variations and is not using one of them, variation slug in the image would not show up.
+* Added, when user clicks "Clear Selection", update gallery.
+* Speacial thank to @max_Q, for reporting issue and supplying some solution.

 = 1.2 =
 * Added option to prevent conflit with other plugins that maybe Removing/Adding action woocommerce_before_single_product_summary and woocommerce_product_thumbnails to insert their own gallery.